-We can hereby go as far as to provide full turnkey solutions for our customers, including provision of receiving infrastructure, refuelling stations, hydrogen fuelled Fuel Cell Electric Vehicles (FCEV) and financing thereof.
+We can hereby go as far as to provide full turnkey solutions for our customers, including provision of hydrogen receiving infrastructure, refuelling stations, hydrogen fuelled Fuel Cell Electric Vehicles (FCEV) and financing thereof.

 HyFive will provide end-to-end carbon neutral solutions to industrial customers looking to switch to green energy fuels and will be critically present throughout the energy procurement process to support its customers in every step of their energy transition.

 Hydrogen production costs in Spain, on the basis of renewable energy, are ~40% lower than in Northern Europe

 The Iberian peninsula has many advantages compared to regions with lower solar or wind intensity, in combination with abundantly available land.

 Strong and well interconnected transmission network, with a unified electricity market (OMIE)

 Unique resource mix of extended solar hours, high solar irra- diation, strong winds, and heavy rainfall